hoyongj/a4fc36d8-e9d2-4350-a32b-0c7762f410f3/cmpt225/week6.md

 * **Max internal nodes**: `i ≤ 2^h - 1`
 * **Height range**: `log₂(n+1) - 1 ≤ h ≤ n - 1`

----

-Do you want me to also make **a compact table version** of this so it’s easy to revise?
-That would make it even quicker to study.